Bain & Company Tone of Voice — Results & Delivered

 What is Bain & Company's brand message?

-Bain & Company's core message is about Results-focused consulting.
-Their concept "Results delivery" drives their mission: To help leaders make the big decisions that shape their companies.
+Bain & Company's core message: Results-focused consulting Their mission: To help leaders make the big decisions that shape their companies

 What makes Bain & Company's brand voice unique?

 Bain & Company stands out through their results, delivered, outcomes communication style.
-Their central brand tension — "Promises vs. Results" — shapes every message they craft in the Services sector.
+Their central brand tension, "Promises vs. Results", shapes how they communicate across the Services sector.

 What language style does Bain & Company use?